#doitanyway, #freedom, #opportunity, #teens, #whiplash, Find A Way, sunshine & rainbows, Trauma

 Sometimes Mark is way harsh… and I want to crawl back in bed and hide under the covers. 😂 I eventually process and see where I’m wrong…or think more about what he means in ways that make sense in my brain…then move forward.

-My kids are at this stage of where explaining to them how to make decisions based on their personal values needs to happen… (yes we should be helping them figure that out- knowing your teens personal values also helps us understand them better.) #homeschoolingrealshit
+My kids are at this stage of where explaining to them how to make decisions based on their personal values needs to happen…

 https://markmanson.net/values/personal-values-guide

-Perhaps you don’t even know what your personal values are.
+Perhaps you don’t even know what your own personal values are.
 It’s okay, just figure it out now by using above guide.
 It helps you understand why certain situations piss you off more than others.

-By Teaching yourself, then you can assist the kids; and your spouse😜.
+By teaching yourself, then you can assist the kids; and your spouse😜.

-I am sure we are all teaching our kids the COST of their decisions even while toddlers; without even realizing it.
-Teaching them the consequences of their actions.
 However, I think with teenagers, we want to teach them the consequences BEFORE they actually make the decision.
 Then they won’t ponder “what would happen if I did this?”
 Example: “Will my mom lose her shit if I say this?
 Let’s try it….”

 Thinking of my shenanigans as a 13 and 14 year old has resulted in my having some minor panic stricken moments…